 GO BACK TO ALL MMT RESOURCES

-Disclaimer: I am a layperson who has studied MMT since February of 2018.
-I’m not an economist or academic and I don’t speak for the MMT project.
-The information in this post is my best understanding (especially based on my reading of Wray’s paper and my conversation with Wray about it) but I don’t assert it to be perfectly accurate.
+Disclaimer: I have studied MMT since February of 2018.
+I'm not an economist or academic and I don't speak for the MMT project.
+The information in this post is my best understanding (especially based on my reading of Wray's paper and my conversation with Wray about it) but I don't assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.

 Wray's paper also contains a brief history of how MMT came to be.
 An alternative walkthrough of (the broader, non-KC) MMT can be found in Warren Mosler’s 2020 MMT White Paper.